ibbles/LearningUnreal/Delegate.md

 For uni-cast delegates, if the callback should have a non-void **return type** then that type should go before the delegate type name.
 Also include `_RetVal` in the macro name.
-Multi-cast delegates does not support return types.
+Multi-cast delegates does not support return types, but see _Multicast Delegate_ > _Return Value_ below for a work-around.

 The parameter or return types cannot include a comma because the C++ preprocessor doesn't understand template syntax.
 Use a using directive to create a comma-less type alias and use the alias instead.